 Learn more about the components Energy Matters uses in grid connect systems.

-What type of warranty is supplied with the system?
+What type of warranty comes with the system?

 - Solar Panels: minimum 10 year product warranty and 25 year performance guarantee